jmbhughes/CSCI2824-Discrete-Structures/resources/syllabus.md

-# CSCI 2824: Discrete Structures, Fall 2017
+# CSCI 2824: Discrete Structures, Summer 2019

 ### Course Information

-* **Section 001**: MWF 10-10:50am in HUMN 1B50 with Chris Ketelsen

-* **Section 002**: MWF 9-9:50am in FLMG 155 with Tony Wong
+* **Section 300**: MTWH 12:45pm-2:00pm in ECES 112 wtih Andrew Altomare

-* **Section 003**: MWF 11-11:50am in CLRE 207  with Tony Wong
+* **Section 310**: MTWH 2:30pm-3:45pm in ECES 112 with J. Marcus Hughes

 * **Prerequisites**:
-	* C- or better in Calculus 1
-	* C- or better in CSCI 1200, 1300, or 1320
-	* ability (or willingness to learn) to program in Python 3
+Requires prerequisite courses of (CSCI 1200 or CSCI 1300 or CSCI 1310 or CSCI 1320 or CSCI 2275 or ECEN 1030 or ECEN 1310) and (APPM 1345 or APPM 1350 or MATH 1300 or MATH 1310) (all minimum grade C-).

 * **Office Hours**:
-	* Chris: MWF 11am-12pm in ECOT 731 or by appointment
-	* Tony: WTh 12:30-2pm in ECOT 623 or by appointment
-	* CAs: TBA
-	* Graders: TBA
+Will be scheduled after evaluating class availability. *Always available for appointment though!*

 ### Why Discrete Structures?